AndiKleini/planningpoker/architecture/protocoldef.md

 * GETRESULT

 ## ESTIMATE
-Submits a vote for a particular item
+Submits a vote for a particular item specified in a certain session

-example: ESTIMATE\nItemId\nValue
+example: ESTIMATE\nSESSIONID\nValue

 OK if successful otherwise returns ERROR.
 Errors:

-* ItemId does not exist
+* SessionId does not exist
 * Value for Estimation not supported (e.g.: not an integer)

 ## GETRESULT
 Displays the current state of the voting.

-example: GETRESULT ItemId
+example: GETRESULT SESSIONID

 Returns: "VotingResult1\nVotingResult2\nVotingResult3\n"